 Another smart idea from my sister: the Sticky Fingers Station, with a bucket of hand wipes, paper towels, and bug spray.
 All of which went to good use throughout the evening!

-I've already talked quite a bit about our S'mores buffet this week — it was a lot of fun to think up creative combinations (see the 12 most popular here) and new things to try in this classic treat.
-Here's a quick overview of some of the things that went on the table:
+It was a lot of fun to think up creative s'more combinations (see the 12 most popular here) and new things to try in this classic treat.
+Here's a quick overview of some of the things that went on the table.

 Without a fire, all you have is graham crackers and cold marshmallows.
 The thing that made this whole party possible was that my sister's roommates had built a fire pit last summer.
 It was small and ringed with rocks — safe and well-built.
 We stacked it up with wood from the pile and when another of my younger brothers showed up, we handed him a lighter and some newspaper and let him take it from there.